 Let’s get the simple parts out of the way: the official currency of North Korea is the Korean won, with the currency code being KPW.
 The KPW was made the official currency of North Korea on December 6th 1947, when it replaced the Korean yen.

 Since the inception of the won there have been three incarnations, the second of which was pegged (officially, at least) to the US dollar.

 The latest – and current – incarnation of the won was brought about as a result of a 2009 revaluation of the currency.
 This revaluation was to prove extremely controversial and contentious.

 The won during the Soviet era was particularly interesting, however; visitors from different countries would be given differently-coloured won at different exchange rates.
 Visitors from ‘socialist’ countries would have their currency marked with a red stamp, whilst capitalist dogs got a green stamp.
 This was not dissimilar to pre-reform China, which had a similar system up until the 90s.

-So why are North Korean tours priced in euros?
+So why are North Korean group tours priced in euros?
 This is due to the command economy of North Korea.
-Socialist countries have ‘soft’ currencies (in North Korea’s case, the won) that cannot be exchanged with ‘hard’ currencies (such as GBP, USD or euro).
+Socialist countries have ‘soft’ currencies (in North Korea’s case, the won) that cannot be exchanged with ‘hard’ currencies (such as GBP, USD or EURO).
 This means that socialist countries need a way of generating foreign ‘hard’ currency in order to trade internationally.
 In North Korea, the euro was chosen over the more expensive, hard-to-get USD.